Examples & Insights from the Matching Gift Idea Exchange

 Final Thoughts & Next Steps

-As the above examples from the Matching Gift Idea Exchange show, there are countless ways for nonprofits and schools to innovate and improve their matching gift efforts.
+As the above examples from the Matching Gift Idea Exchange demonstrate, there are numerous ways for nonprofits and schools to innovate and enhance their matching gift efforts.
 By implementing the strategies highlighted above, organizations can unlock additional funding, strengthen relationships with donors, and drive greater community impact.

 All in all, we hope these insights have inspired you to bring your matching gift efforts to new heights.
 Stay tuned to participate in the Matching Gift Idea Exchange next year!